 Based on the above example, you don’t need a lot of functions to get started.
 For instance, metallic and glass objects share some commonalities, but they have other unique traits.

 This is where polymorphism comes into play.
 This is because a single function can inherit the traits in the parent class.
 For instance, the parent Table class called ‘maintenance’ would work with MetallicTableMaintenance and GlassTableMaintenance.
 This is where polymorphism seems pivotal in software development.

 A programming language like C has a decent reputation in the programming world, but developing software in a top-down language is highly discouraged unless you’re comfortable with it.
 This is because there are higher prospects of project collapse due to complexities.
 On the other hand, writing a program in a functional programming language such as Haskell or ML can be routine.

 Object-oriented programming is typically the most natural and sensible approach once you use it.
 OOP languages allow developers to split your software into medium-sized problems that can be solved independently.

 Data Abstraction doesn’t display the trivial elements to the user; instead, it only shows essential details.
 For instance, a car is considered a vehicle instead of its parts.

-Data Abstraction is termed as the process of pinpointing only the indispensable traits of an object overlooking the irrelevant details.
+Data Abstraction is the process of pinpointing only the indispensable traits of an object overlooking the irrelevant details.
 The features and properties of an object set it apart from other objects sharing similarities to aid in classifying/grouping objects.